 - Patients receiving taxotere-containing chemotherapy regimens requiring pre-treatment steroid administration

-- Receiving concomitant treatment with IGF-receptor blockers or monoclonal antibodies targeting the IGF ligands
+- Receiving concomitant treatment with insulin-like growth factor (IGF)-receptor blockers or monoclonal antibodies targeting the IGF ligands

 - Currently enrolled in a concomitant clinical trial

 |Charles L. Loprinzi||Principal Investigator|

 NLM Identifer NCT01175837

 ClinicalTrials.gov processed this data on September 14, 2014